priyankahotkar/unlimitly/README.md

 - Lack of integrated scheduling and communication tools (e.g., LinkedIn Mentorship, ADPList)
 - Dependency on third-party tools like Calendly and Zoom, causing inefficiencies

-MentorConnect addresses these issues by offering a free platform with automated scheduling, built-in video calls, real-time chat, and secure authentication, ensuring a seamless mentoring experience.
+Unlimitly addresses these issues by offering a free platform with automated scheduling, built-in video calls, real-time chat, and secure authentication, ensuring a seamless mentoring experience.

 ## Features
 ### Mentee-Side Features